 I thank Jędrzej Niklas and the editor for their comments on the draft of this blog post.

-This blog post is based on the author’s article ‘Profiles, Identities, Data: Making Abundant and Anchored Selves in a Platform Society’, recently published in Communication Theory.
+This blog post is based on the author’s article ‘Profiles, Identities, Data: Making Abundant and Anchored Selves in a Platform Society’, recently published in Communication Theory and was written within the scope of a postdoctoral fellowship funded by the European Commission’s Marie Skłodowska-Curie Actions, grant number: 699745-FACELOOK-MSCA-IF-EF-ST.

 Note: This article gives the views of the authors, and not the position of the LSE Impact Blog, nor of the London School of Economics.
 Please review our comments policy if you have any concerns on posting a comment below.